prathameshmahankal/Movie-Recommendation-System-Project/README.md

 # Movie-Recommendation-System-Project

+This is a toy project for self-learning.
 In this project, we will use different methods to build different recommendation systems and then compare their performances.